Chapter 13 Bankruptcy Mortgage Guidelines And Requirements

 - These creditors do not have to be repaid in full

 - But an attempt needs to be shown of making a good effort in trying to repay them with disposable income

 How Long Do I Have To Repay My Creditors?

-The length of time for repayment of creditors depends much on the amount of money petitioner earns and the amount of debts they owe to creditors.
+The length of time for repayment of creditors depends much on the amount of money petitioner earns and the number of debts they owe to creditors.

-- If six month average gross income prior to filing is lower than the state’s median income, then it will probably have a 3 year repayment plan
+If a six-month average gross income prior to filing is lower than the state’s median income, then it will probably have a 3-year repayment plan.

 Chapter 13 Dismissal Versus Discharge